Jackie Brown: Plot

 On the day of the transfer, Ordell discovers that Simone has left town with the $10,000.
 He reluctantly recruits Melanie to perform the swap instead.
 Jackie enters a dressing room in a department store to try on a suit.
-Although she has told Nicolette that the exchange will take place in the food court, she has told Ordell that she will swap bags in the dressing room.
-However, the bag contains only $40,000; Jackie leaves the rest in the dressing room for Max.
-Jackie takes $10,000 and places it on top of the bag that she gives to Melanie.
+Although she told Nicolette that the exchange will take place in the food court, she told Ordell that she will swap bags in the dressing room.
+However, the bag contains only $40,000; Jackie leaves the rest in the dressing room for Max to pick up.
+Jackie takes $5,000 and places it on top of the bag she gives to Melanie.
 Jackie runs to the food court and finds Nicolette, claiming that Melanie burst into the dressing room and stole the money.

 During the exchange, Melanie is uncooperative.
-In the parking lot, after making fun of Louis for forgetting where they parked, Louis fatally shoots her.
-Louis tells Ordell, who discovers that most of the money is missing.
+In the parking lot, after she makes fun of Louis for forgetting where they parked, Louis fatally shoots her.
+Louis tells Ordell about Melanie.
+They then discover that most of the money is missing.
 When Louis recalls seeing Max at the shopping mall, an enraged Ordell kills Louis.
+Ordell tries to contact Max, but instead gets Winston, Max's business partner, who passes on the message.

-Ordell instructs Max to tell Jackie that Ordell will kill them if she does not return the money, and that if she goes to the police, he will name her as an accessory.
-Max goes to Ordell's house, and tells him that Jackie, frightened, is waiting in Max's office with the money.
+Ordell instructs Max to tell Jackie that he will kill them both if she does not return the money, and that if she goes to the police, he will name her as an accessory.
+Max goes to the house where Ordell is staying, and tells him that Jackie, frightened, is waiting in Max's office with the money.
 Ordell holds Max at gunpoint as they enter his office.
 Jackie yells that Ordell has a gun.
-Nicolette, Dargus and Cherry's business partner Winston, who provided Max with Ordell's location, hiding in the back, ambush him and shoot him dead.
-The charges against Jackie are dropped, and she plans a trip to Madrid.
+Nicolette, Dargus and Winston, hiding in the back, ambush him and shoot him dead.
+With Ordell, Louis, and Melanie dead, the charges against Jackie are dropped, and she plans a trip to Madrid.
 Max declines an invitation to join her.
 They kiss goodbye and he watches her drive away.